MicrosoftDocs/dynamics365smb-docs/business-central/service-how-create-invoices.md

 ---
 # Create Service Invoices or Credit Memos
 Ease in invoicing your service orders is a key feature of [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You can send an invoice to your customers at any time, or create invoices periodically.

-To create an invoice directly, you can use the **Service Contract** page.
-You can also set up your system so that a service technician in the field can create an invoice for service that is not connected to a contract or order.
+You can set up your system so that a service technician in the field can create an invoice for service that is not connected to a contract or order.
+Or you can invoice service contracts periodically.
+The invoice period for each contract defines how often you invoice it.

-## To invoice a service contract from the Service Contract page
+## To invoice several service contracts
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Service Contract Invoices**, and then choose the related link.
 2. Set the filters you want to apply.
 3. In the **Posting Date** field, enter the date to use as the posting date on the service invoices.